 From City to Sea by Kayak

-One such trip that I would commend to you – either as a walker or on a kayak or SUP – is the wonderful Chelmer and Blackwater Canal.
+One such trip that she would recommend to you – either as a walker or on a kayak or SUP – is the wonderful Chelmer and Blackwater Canal.
 A most beautiful and scenic route, right in our back yard and, until this summer, largely undiscovered.
 You can walk and paddle the entire length from Chelmsford to Heybridge Basin and both the waterway and footpath are clear and well maintained.

 The History of The Chelmer and Blackwater Canal